LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition: Related Work

 \subsection{Knowledge Distillation}

-The approaches in this direction aim at learning a light-weight network (i.e. student) such that it can mimic the behaviors of the heavy one (i.e. teacher).
+Many nature-inspired algorithms \cite{Hinton_2015_NIPS, Adriana_2015_Fitnets, Ebola_Optimization, Dwarf_Mongoose, Aquila_Optimizer, Reptile_Search} have been introduced to improve the learning capability of deep neural networks.
+Knowledge distillation \cite{Hinton_2015_NIPS, Adriana_2015_Fitnets} has emerged as an effective approach to learn lightweight deep neural networks.
+Rather than trying to ``simplify'' the computationally expensive deep network as in previous group, the Knowledge Distillation approaches in this direction aim at learning a light-weight network, i.e. the student, such that it can mimic the behaviors of the heavy one, i.e. the teacher.
 With the useful information from the teacher, the student can learn more efficient and be more ``intelligent''.
-One of the first knowledge distillation works was introduced by \cite{Ba_2013} suggesting to minimize the $\ell_2$ distance between the extracted features from the last layers of these two networks.
+Inspired by this motivation, one of the first knowledge distillation work was introduced by \cite{Ba_2013} suggesting to minimize the $\ell_2$ distance between the extracted features from the last layers of these two networks.
 Hilton et al. \cite{Hinton_2015_NIPS} later pointed out that the hidden relationships between the predicted class probabilities from the teacher are also very important and informative for the student.
 Then, the soft labels generated by the teacher model are adopted as the supervision signal in addition to the regular labeled training data during the training phase.
-Romero et al. \cite{Adriana_2015_Fitnets} bridged the middle layers of the student and teacher networks and adopted $\ell_2$ loss to further supervised output of the student.
-Several other aspects and knowledge of the teacher network are also exploited including feature activation map \cite{Heo_2018_AB}, feature distribution \cite{wang2018adversarial}, block feature flow \cite{Yim_2017_CVPR}, Activation-based and Gradient-based Attention Maps \cite{Zagoruyko_2017_AT}, Jacobians \cite{Srinivas_2018_Jacobian}, Unsupervised Feature Factors \cite{Kim_2018_FT}.
-Recently, Guo et al. \cite{Guo_2018_CVPR} proposed to distill both prediction scores and gradient maps to enhance the student's robustness against data perturbations.
-Other knowledge distillation methods \cite{Yim_2017_CVPR, Tommaso_2018_ICML, Zhang_2018_CVPR, Mirzadeh_2019,Chen_2017_NIPS,Wang_2018_NIPS} are also proposed for variety of learning tasks.
-Although these methods have achieved prominent results, most of them are proposed for \textit{closed-set problems} with one or more teachers of the same task.
-In our work, we propose to distill the information from two teachers of different tasks to make the student more powerful with the desired property.
+In addition to the soft labels as in \cite{Hinton_2015_NIPS}, Romero et al. \cite{Adriana_2015_Fitnets} bridged the middle layers of the student and teacher networks and adopted $\ell_2$ loss to further supervise output of the student.